isomerpages/imh-predict/pages/Participant's Voices.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="Participant B" src="/images/Infographics/Participant_B.png">
 </div>
-<p>My husband and I participated in the PREDICT research study after we chanced
+<p align="center">My husband and I participated in the PREDICT research study after we chanced
 upon it while googling.
 During our interactions with the IMH staff, we were very impressed by their patience and professionalism.
 They explained the study in detail and allowed us to ask questions and seek clarifications.